amdp/cooperacynuxt/etc/learningGame/Level 1 - Second Challenge.md

 When you have done this step, just install Apache too or any other http server.
-At the end, edit the contributors.md and add your email after your name!
+At the end, edit the /etc/contributors.md file and add your email after your name!
 You did it!!